Jacob-Spiegel/GlauconiteFilter/docker/README.md

 run these scripts with ***sudo*** (Linux/macOS) or ***administrative privileges*** (Windows).

-It takes a few minutes longer to run GlauconiteFilterer with docker the first time.
+It takes a few minutes longer to run GlauconiteFilter with docker the first time.
 The same is true if docker images have been recently purged.
 The script must install the dependencies within the docker environment.

-Depending on the GlauconiteFilterer settings, processor speed/count, etc., GlauconiteFilterer may complete within minutes or may take as long as multiple days.
+Depending on the GlauconiteFilter settings, processor speed/count, etc., GlauconiteFilter may complete within minutes or may take as long as multiple days.
 Please run the container using the appropriate settings so that it can complete without being disrupted or disruptive.
 Using `nohup` may be useful when executing